scrapinghub/slackbot/README.md

 ##### Configure the docs answer
 The `message` attribute passed to [your custom plugins](#create-plugins) has an special function `message.docs_reply()` that will parse all the plugins available and return the Docs in each of them.

-##### Send all tracebacks directly to a channel, group, or user
+##### Send all tracebacks directly to a channel, private channel, or user
 Set `ERRORS_TO` in `slackbot_settings.py` to the desired recipient.
-It can be any channel, group, or user.
+It can be any channel, private channel, or user.
 Note that the bot must already be in the channel.
 If a user is specified, ensure that they have sent at least one DM to the bot first.

 ```python
 ERRORS_TO = 'some_channel'